tristantudorof/Emissions_Dashboard_SQL_Project/README.md

 • Which states and counties produce the most emissions?

-• How many emissions we have on a per-person, per-area basis?
+• How many emissions do we have on a per-person, per-area basis?

 # 2. Prepare